simonwhatley/prototype-nodejs-aws/README.md

 npm install dotenv --save
 ```

+Dotenv is a zero-dependency module that loads environment variables from a `.env` file into `process.env`.
+Storing configuration in the environment separate from code is based on [The Twelve-Factor App](http://12factor.net/config) methodology.

 We also need a start file for the application.
 In the root directory, create a file called `start.js`.
+The file can be empty for now.

 Now, to create the file that we will use to upload a file to the S3 bucket.
 In the root directory, create a file called `index.js` with the following content: